McCormick & Medley Memorial Scholarship

 - Other requirements

 Candidates for the McCormick & Medley Memorial Scholarship must be at least 18 years of age, be a certified EMT and possess a high school diploma or GED.
-Candidates must also have started prerequisite courses in anatomy and physiology (either at a college or university or through an online distance learning class provided by Indianapolis EMS) by Oct.
-1 (finishing the prerequisites by Dec.
-1), as well as pass the Health Occupations Basic Entrance Test (HOBET) or have some college education.
+Candidates must also have started prerequisite courses in anatomy and physiology (either at a college or university or through an online distance learning class provided by Indianapolis EMS) by Sept.
+8, as well as pass the Health Occupations Basic Entrance Test (HOBET) or have some college education.

 How to Apply

 Those interested in the Paramedic Science Program and the McCormick & Medley Memorial Scholarship should attend one of four information sessions (dates listed below).
-If you cannot attend one of these sessions, one-on-one sessions may be scheduled by contacting Laurie Griffin at 317.630.6563.
+If you cannot attend one of these sessions, one-on-one sessions may be scheduled by calling 317.630.6563.

 Paramedic Science Program informational sessions: